tomas-fryza/esp-micropython/README.md

 * Jupyter

-* [Mu](https://codewith.mu/) is another popular IDE for MicroPython programming that is designed for beginners.
+* [Mu](https://codewith.mu/) is another multiplatform IDE for MicroPython programming that is designed for beginners.
 It has a built-in MicroPython REPL and includes a tool for flashing firmware onto your board.
-Mu is free and open-source, and it runs on Windows, macOS, and Linux.
+It runs on Windows, macOS, and Linux.

 * [Visual Studio Code](https://code.visualstudio.com/) is a popular and versatile IDE that supports multiple programming languages, including MicroPython.
 It provides many useful features such as syntax highlighting, code completion, and debugging.
-Visual Studio Code is free and open-source, and it runs on Windows, macOS, and Linux.
+It runs on Windows, macOS, and Linux.

 ### Thonny IDE

-Thonny is a popular IDE for MicroPython programming beginners.
+Thonny is a multiplatform IDE for MicroPython programming beginners.
 It has a simple and user-friendly interface and includes a MicroPython REPL (Read-Eval-Print Loop) that allows you to interact with the MicroPython interpreter and test your code in real-time.
-Thonny is free and open-source, and it runs on Windows, macOS, and Linux.

 1. Download and install Thonny IDE from [webpage](https://thonny.org/) or directly in terminal: